Home › Forums › Eyes Only › Basics of the verse › Minimum hardware

 - Find a GPU that will drive your monitor(s) at that resolution.

-- Find a CPU that will drive that GPU without throttling.
+- Find a CPU that will drive that GPU without bottlenecking.

-- Find a motherboard with a sufficient VRM to power your CPU.
+- Find a motherboard with sufficient VRM to power your CPU.

 - Find a high-quality power supply that can drive all of the above (650 watt – 1300 watt).